-- Changing populations and work structure in the UK - Living sustainably in cities - Managing food, water and energy into the future - Poverty and development - Natural hazards including tectonic and weather hazards - The formation of river and coastal landscapes - Biodiversity and ecosystems - Coping with climate change
+- Natural hazards including volcanoes and cyclones

+- Coping with climate change

+- Living sustainably in cities

+- Managing food, water and energy into the future

+- Poverty and development

+- The formation of river and coastal landscapes

+- Biodiversity and ecosystems

-Students will complete practical fieldwork and learn to use ICT to produce graphs, maps and reports.
-Geography links well with the Science GCSE as well as Mathematics, History, Business Studies and ICT.
+There are fieldwork trips to a river and to an urban location.
+The data collected is used to produce graphs, GIS maps and reports, strengthening ICT skills.
+Geography links well with the Science GCSE as well as Mathematics, History, Business Studies and ICT

 Assessment is entirely by examination.

-Unit 1: Global Geographical Issues (37.5%) Unit 2: UK Geographical Issues and field work skills (37.5%) Unit 3: People and environmental issues includes a decision making exercise that assesses geographical skills (25%)
+Unit 1: Global Geographical Issues (37.5%)

+Unit 2: UK Geographical Issues and field work skills (37.5%)

+Unit 3: People and environmental issues includes a decision making exercise that assesses geographical skills (25%)